Melchizedek;

 Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus; by a new and living way, which he hath consecrated for us, through the veil, that is to say, His flesh; And having an High priest over the house of G-D; (Hebrews 10:19-21)

 Many unscriptural interpretations have been given about Melchizedek; but the simple facts of the Scripture give a clear understanding.
 The person, order and duration of the Melchizedek and Aaronic priesthoods are contrasted.
 In His sacrificial work Yeshua Messiah/Christ followed the Aaronic which was merely the shadow of His sacrifice (Hebrews 8:1 -- 10:19).
-Melchizedek typifies Yeshua Messiah/Christ in seven ways:

 1. Genealogy (Hebrews 7:3,6 compared with Micah 5:2)

-2. Sacrifice (Genesis 14:18 compared with Luke.
+(Genesis 14:18 compared with Luke.
 22:14-30)

-3. Endless priesthood (Psalms 110 compared with Heb.
-5:10; 6:20; 7:3,17,21,23-28)
+3. Endless priesthood (Psalms 110 compared with (Hebrews 5:10; 6:20; 7:3,17,21,23-28)

 4. King-Priest (Heb.
 7:1 compared with Zech.
 6:12-13)